gxiaolab/L-GIREMI/README.md

 ## Output

-`l-giremi.py` generates several result files.
+`l-giremi` generates several result files.

 * corrected read strand files: the files are saved my chromosome, and are stored as `$OUTPREFIX.$CHROMOSOME.strand`.